bcace/ochre/README.md

 #### Write/write

-So after we double buffered the variables we can still see that the innermost statement of the "back" buffer building pass contains an assignment, which means that we still have the problem of writing to the same memory from different logical processes.
+So after we double-buffered the variables we can still see that the innermost statement of the "back" buffer building pass contains an assignment, which means that we still have the problem of writing to the same memory from different logical processes.

 Writing to same memory form different logical processes can be solved by accumulation - when "back" data is being built we have to make sure that operations building it are [commutative](https://en.wikipedia.org/wiki/Commutative_property), in other words we can only use operations that produce the same result regardless of the ordering of their operands.
 In the above code `or` operator is commutative...